 Soil biotechnology is the study and manipulation of soil microorganisms and their metabolic processes to optimize crop productivity.
 It involves the use of techniques of recombinant deoxyribonucleic acid (DNA) technology, gene transfer, embryo manipulation and transfer, plant regeneration, monoclonal antibodies and bioprocessing to generate unique organisms with new traits or organisms that have the potential to produce specific products.
+It involves splicing of genes and alteration of genomes by insertion of foreign DNA.
+Information needed for growth and multiplication of most organisms is carried by nucleic acids which are made of two types, the DNA and ribonucleic acid (RNA).

 Soil biotechnology application in agriculture has played major role in